2026 Housing Outlook: Inventory, Prices, and Days-on-Market—What Sellers Should Expect

 Ready to sell smarter in 2026?

-If you want speed, certainty, and a clean close, we’ll show you your numbers in plain Englishno repairs, no fees, no surprises.
-We buy across 16+ states and tailor timelines to you.
+If you want speed, certainty, and a clean close, we’ll show you your numbers in plain English—no repairs, no fees, no surprises.

 Prefer a traditional listing?
-We’ll still help you compare options side by side using your local comps, concessions, and DOM expectations.
+We’ll still help you compare options side by side.

 Are we heading for a price correction in 2026?

 Most baseline forecasts do not point to a large national decline.
-Fannie Mae’s ESR Group projects ~+1.1% home price growth, while Zillow’s 12-month outlook is slightly positive after a soft 2025.
-Local markets can still swing ±5–10% depending on supply, insurance, and migration trends.
+Fannie Mae’s ESR Group projects around +1.1% home-price growth (Q4/Q4) in 2026, while Zillow’s 12-month outlook turned slightly positive after a soft 2025.

 Will inventory finally return to pre-pandemic “normal”?

 Not fully.
-Months of supply has improved (NAR reported 4.6 months in August), but the homeowner vacancy rate around 1.1% limits how large the for-sale pool can become without a broader economic shock.
+Months-of-supply has improved but remains below six months nationwide.
+The homeowner vacancy rate around 1.1% limits how large the for-sale pool can become without a macro shock.

 How long will it take to sell my home?